-- Tasks and events - People, groups, notes, dashboards, and reports, if these items were added directly to the navigation menu - List views, which are shown only on object home pages, not in the navigation menu - Objects that aren't available in Salesforce1, including any objects that don't have a tab in the full Salesforce site
+- People, groups, notes, dashboards, reports, tasks, and events, if these items were added directly to the navigation menu - List views, which are shown only on object home pages, not in the navigation menu - Objects that aren't available in Salesforce1, including any objects that don't have a tab in the full Salesforce site

-About the Dashboards, Reports, Notes, Groups, and People Menu Items
+About the Dashboards, Reports, Notes, Tasks, Events, Groups, and People Menu Items

-If you opt to add the Dashboards, Reports, Notes, Groups, or People items to the Selected list for the Salesforce1 navigation menu, these items appear in the order you specify, just like Tasks, Today, and other individual menu items.
+If you opt to add the Dashboards, Reports, Notes, Tasks, Events, Groups, or People items to the Selected list for the Salesforce1 navigation menu, these items appear in the order you specify, just like Today and other individual menu items.

 If you don't add these items to the navigation menu, however, they're automatically included in the Smart Search Items set of objects and show up in the Recent section of the navigation menu.
-(For Reports only, this is true when using the Salesforce1 downloadable app for Android or the Salesforce1 mobile browser app.
-But the only way to include access to reports in the Salesforce1 downloadable app for iOS is to add the Reports item directly to the navigation menu.